-For example, suppose that every single person below the cutoff in 2014 earned the national minimum wage of \$10.40 per hour (a weighted average of provincial minimum wages), the low-wage gap would have been 35.0 per cent.
+For example, suppose that every single person below the cutoff in 2014 earned the national minimum wage of \$10.40 per hour (a weighted average of provincial minimum wages).
+In this case, the low-wage gap would have been 35.0 per cent.
 This implies that 35.0 per cent is the maximum low-wage gap that can legally be attained in Canada.
 This maximum changes as the benchmark cutoff and the minimum wage change (Chart 3).

-individual's main job has a lower hourly wage than their secondary or tertiary job.
+9 In the Labour Force Survey microdata file, the variable for hourly earnings corresponds to each individual's main job.
+This may lead to a slight margin of error in the hourly wages for multiple job holders, especially if an individual's main job has a lower hourly wage than their secondary or tertiary job.
 Fortunately, in 2014, there were only 712,297 multiple job holders among employees aged 20 to 64 years, or only 5.1 per cent of the 13,894,199 employees in this age group.
 Hence, this issue is likely to represent only a small error.

-7 The estimates were generated using Stata.
+The estimates were generated using Stata.
 The code can be made available upon request.